By Stephanie Cook Broadhurst/The Mother List

 Kristine Barnett’s son Jacob was diagnosed with autism when he was 2, and doctors said he would never speak.
 She tried special education programs and therapies aimed at addressing his limitations.
 When teachers told her there was no hope, she rebelled and took her own path.

 “A lot of people thought that I had lost my mind,” she recalls.

 Instead of focusing on Jacob’s limitations, Kristine nurtured his interests.
-Now her 15-year-old son is on track to win a Nobel Prize for his work in theoretical physics.
+After years of persistence and never giving up, her 15-year-old son is now on track to win a Nobel Prize for his work in theoretical physics.